ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IGraphics3DReferenceAnalysisWorkbenchCollection.rst

 IGraphics3DReferenceAnalysisWorkbenchCollection
 ===============================================

-.. py:class:: IGraphics3DReferenceAnalysisWorkbenchCollection
+.. py:class:: ansys.stk.core.stkobjects.IGraphics3DReferenceAnalysisWorkbenchCollection

    object

    Manages the collection of elements that are used to visualize the Vector Geometry Tool components in 3D.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IGraphics3DReferenceAnalysisWorkbenchCollection

 Overview
 --------